[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 The baby Glock gift indicates Prighozin had significant personal relationships with African leaders that might be hard to replace.

-The hybrid group of 10 warriors, spin-doctors, and business managers who got pistols also indicates that the Russian army alone might find it hard to replicate Wagner's formula for African success.
+The hybrid group of 10 warriors, spin-doctors, and businessmen who got pistols also indicates that the Russian army alone might find it hard to replicate Wagner's formula for African success.

-Zooming in on the other 10 names, Prighozin's second-in-command in Khartoum, Zakharov, is under EU and US sanctions, which detail his past.
+Zooming in on the other 10 names, Prighozin's second-in-command on Khartoum, Zakharov, is under EU and US sanctions, which detail his past.

 The 53-year old is a former Russian intelligence officer who worked in Chechnya and subsequently as a police detective in St Petersburg.